Behavior Modification & Dog Training, Time Differences

 How long will it take to train my dog?
 This is the most common question we receive.

-When going to behavior modification consultations and dog and puppy training in Miami, Broward and Palm Beach, we are cognizant that our affable clients are very busy and notoriously in a rush.
+When going to behavior modification consultations and dog and puppy training in Los Angeles California or Miami Florida we are cognizant that our affable clients are very busy and notoriously in a rush.
 Understandably, CEO’s, doctors, lawyers, entrepreneurs, philanthropists, financiers, and professionals have busy family and personal lives and need to manage businesses, assets, households and still make time for fulfilling relationships with their loved ones.
 But how can you rush something that is not rush-able?
 Although a skilled behavior specialist and Miami dog trainer may speed up the process in the most humane, effective, intelligent and efficient way, animals learn at their own pace and no amount of money or power is going to change that.

 The efficacy of a dog training and behavior modification protocol is contingent upon thoroughness and treating each animal (pet and human) as unique individuals.
 Unlike dog training simple tricks and advanced obedience, vicissitudes of behavior problems are contextual, situational and require a good deal of analysis, education in ethology, cognitive ethology and forethought.
 A functional assessment is mandatory, as the antecedent arrangement is the second step, in the hierarchy of humane behavior – change procedures.
 (The first step is the health, nutrition and physical setting of the dog)